Growing Up Safe

 In memory of Sister Gloria.
 I am eternally grateful and I write with gratitude.
 My lifelong deeds, thoughts and prayers are a memorial tribute to Sister Gloria who dispelled some of that sad loneliness for me with the gentle touch of her hand on mine.

-who will read my orphanhood story blog, I wish you all, good mornings, good nights, happy birthdays and happy holidays.
+For the thousands of readers from around world, who will read my orphanhood story blog, I wish you all, good mornings, good nights, happy birthdays and happy holidays.

 Respectfully yours,